-Under the guiding principles of the Global Health Initiative, USAID seeks to strengthen the health system for improved service delivery.
-USAID interventions are implemented in close partnership with government institutions, NGOs and civil society to foster good governance, transparency and equity in the provision of health services.
+Under the guiding principles of the Global Health Initiative, USAID strengthens the health system for improved service delivery in Guinea in close partnership with government institutions, NGOs and civil society to foster good governance, transparency and equity in the provision of health services.

 The maternal mortality rate of Guinea is one of the highest in the world.
-USAID aims to scale up evidence-based interventions and contribute to significant reductions in maternal, newborn and child mortality.
-In addition to services described above, USAID helps to expand access to quality integrated management of neonatal and childhood services and to improve infection prevention practices.
+USAID is scaling up evidence-based interventions and contributing to significant reductions in maternal, newborn and child mortality.
+We also help to expand access to quality integrated management of neonatal and childhood services and to improve infection prevention practices.
 This program includes fistula care activities encompassing prevention, surgical repairs and social reintegration.

 Family planning uptake is still low with a stagnant modern contraceptive prevalence rate.
 We are integrating family planning services with maternal and neonatal health, including emergency obstetric and newborn care.
 Emphasis is placed on quality improvement of health services in the area of family planning, maternity services and infection prevention, pre-service education by enhancing the teaching skills of medical faculty and the national midwifery.